ssunday/tic-tac-toe-haskell/README.md

 * Player vs AI
 * You can choose your marker
+* Choose who goes first
 * Play game over and over again
 * Colors
+* Scoring with either TXT or PG.
+Defaults to TXT.

 ## Usage

 Have Haskell + Cabal installed before attempting this or else it won't work.

+For Postgres scoring:

+1. Have postgres running.
+2. Run `. bin/setup.sh`.
+3. To use it when running, use `cabal run pg`

 Clone to desktop and enter the directory.
-Run `cabal install`, configure as needed, and then:
+Run `cabal install`, `cabal configure` as needed, and then:

 ```
 cabal run